Well is he going to be fit to continue?

 It is a notoriously tricky problem for anyone from an international footballer to a mid-week 5-a-side social footballer or tag rugby player.
-Jonathan Walters reported last night that he was struggling with this issue from the very first minute!
+As such, it was not a good sign that Jonathan Walters reported last night that he was struggling with this issue from the very first minute!

-As you can see from the image, pretty much all activity on the football pitch requires load to go from the calf muscle and through your Achilles tendon to propel the athlete forward to run & jump.
+As you can see from the image, pretty much all activity on the football pitch requires load to go from the calf muscle and through your Achilles tendon.
+This allows the athlete to propel forward to run & jump.

-There is little doubt that the Irish medical team are using all of the resources available at their disposal in an effort to get Jonathan fit for Saturday.
-This is a very quick turnaround for an injury such as this one.
+There is no doubt that the Irish medical team are using all of the resources at their disposal in an effort to get Jonathan fit for Saturday.
+This is a very quick turnaround for an injured achilles such as this one.

 I suspect that they will be using a battery of treatments including anti-inflammatories, Icing, Soft tissue for the calf muscles and most importantly rest.

-The crucial component in this management strategy is controlling loading, or the weight that he takes through that inflamed tendon.
-He should potentially be on crutches for 48 hours.
+The crucial component in this management strategy is controlling loading.
+Thai is the weight that he takes through that inflamed tendon.
+He should be on crutches for 48 hours.
 This would allow the Achilles to recover without the stress of his bodyweight on every step.

 This is a tricky conundrum for the medical team today.
 How long can they afford to rest Jonathan from team training in preparation for the Belgium match?
-Martin O’Neill and his team have probably already discussed this and may have even made a decision at this stage on ruling him out.
+Martin O’Neill and his team will have already discussed this and may have even made a decision on ruling him out.

-It’s very difficult to see how Jonathan Walters will be fit for Saturday – albeit we don’t know how serious the tissue damage is.
-An MRI scan will most likely show the true extent of the damage.
-At this stage all we can work off are the soundbites from Management and player alike.
+It’s very difficult to see how Jonathan Walters will be fit for Saturday.
+An MRI scan will show the true extent of the damage.
+As a result all we can work off are the soundbites from Management and player alike.